CICD-Cloud-Bachelor/Vuln_CICD/README.md

 ## Azure Setup
 ### Create a DevOps Organization
-Create a DevOps organization using the on the following URL: https://aex.dev.azure.com
+**Create DevOps Organization**: Create a DevOps organization using the following URL: https://aex.dev.azure.com

+**Request Parallelism**: Fill out the [parallelism request form](https://aka.ms/azpipelines-parallelism-request) provided by Azure to apply for additional parallelism.
+This is **required** to run pipelines.

 ## Install